PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Additional Experiments and Results

 From a visual investigation of the generated text, we notice that a typical failure mode of \texttt{Qwen2.5-VL-3B} on this task is that it enters into an infinite loop repeating some portion of text from the document until it reaches the model's token limit.
 Interestingly, this failure occurs even on the shortest document in the test set (shown in \cref{fig:two_page_test_document}), which is only two pages long.
 We can see that this document lists names in a table-like form that spans two pages.
 In this case, \texttt{Qwen2.5-VL-3B} ignores the table-like layout of the pages and lists all of the names as stand-alone HTML paragraphs.
 It starts with the names on the first page and continues with the names on the second page.
 However, when it reaches the final name on the second page, it enters into an infinite loop repeating the final name until it reaches the token limit.

 We confirm that not all documents trigger this behavior.
 We also confirm visually that this behavior can be observed with more conventional-looking PubMed articles from the test set.

-Due to the computational resources required, evaluating larger VLM models on the full test set is out-of-scope for this work.
+Due to the computational resources required, we do not evaluate larger VLM models on the full test set.
 However, we visually explore the predictions of a larger model, \texttt{Qwen2.5-VL-7B}, on several short documents. \texttt{Qwen2.5-VL-7B} does not enter into an infinite loop on the document from \cref{fig:two_page_test_document}.
 It captures the layout of the first page of the document, organizing the names in a three-column table.
 However, it stops there, ignoring the second page completely.
 We confirm that \texttt{Qwen2.5-VL-7B} can also enter into an infinite loop: both \texttt{Qwen2.5-VL-3B} and \texttt{Qwen2.5-VL-7B} generate text with repeating patterns until reaching the token limit for a four page document from the test set (albeit the exact patterns differ substantially between the models).
 These observations present anecdotal evidence that the full document collection can be challenging even for larger VLMs.
 A rigorous evaluation of their performance is beyond the scope of this paper.